EeeBeeDee/zork_and_dragons/README.md

 I also used multiple python libraries in this apps creation:

 - random -- was used to create the 50% chance of the stun mechanic working
+- colored -- allowed me to highlight useable answers and draw attention to important words and phrases
+- os -- allowed me to simulate the clear command to remove previous questions and player turns from terminal
+- time -- used to create a pause after certain attacks to create dramatic effect

 # Deployment